FzArnob/Selenium-Task-automationpractice.com/README.md

 ``git clone https://github.com/FzArnob/automationTask2022.git``

 # Getting Started
--You can directly import the project in Eclipse.
+- You can directly import the project in Eclipse.

 > 1. Open File->Import
 > 2. Select "Existing Projects into Workspace" from the Selection Wizard